What Does Skin Purging Look Like? Here's What You Need to Know

 How Long Does It Take for The Skin to Purge?

 There’s no single answer to this question.
-In most adults, your skin may take about 28 days for cells to turnover.
+In most adults, your skin may take about 28 days for skin cells to turnover.
 However, this rate slows down as you age.
 Skin purging can last between four to six weeks depending on your skin type and genetics.

 If your skin doesn’t clear up after this period, it is recommended to consult a specialist.